 Interactive demos

-Three of my papers, running live in your browser on small toy problems.
+Four of my papers, running live in your browser on small toy problems.
 Pick a demo below, drag the clouds and move the sliders.

 Subspace Robust Wasserstein